Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group2____Fernando_Ishaan_Matias/GROUP02_Final_Project.md

 ### Autoencoders

 Another type of artificial neural networks are the autoencoders which employ efficient data encoding to learn a given dataset in an unsupervised manner [(11)](#References).
 We can think of autoencoders as two funnels where in the first pass we go from a high dimension input to a lower dimensionality.
-Then we use the output of the first funnel to pass it through a reverse funnel, where we go from a data with low dimensions to a higher dimensionality.
+Then we use the output of the first funnel to pass it through a reverse funnel, where we go from a data with a low dimensionality to a higher dimensionality.

 ![Autoencoder](./Images/autoencoder.png)

 ###### Fig 6: Represents a diagram of a general architecture for autoencoders.
 In this case, the input data are images.

 As seen in the image above, there are two main sections to the autoencoder: Encoder and Decoder.
-The encoder makes reference to the first funnel, where we compress of the input data as a way of feature extraction.
+The encoder makes reference to the first funnel, where we compress the input data as a way of feature extraction.
 That is to say that by reducing the dimensions of the input data we force the encoder to learn the features that are crucial to understand and represent the data given.
 Once we reach the bottleneck, the decoder comes into play, where the objective is to reverse engineer the original data given the output of the encoder (which has a lower dimensionality).
 Autoencoders can be utilized for a wide variety of applications: dimensionality reduction, image compression, image denoising, feature extraction, recommendation systems, sequence to sequence prediction, image generation, among others [(12)](#References).
 In the area of oncology, researchers utilized the ability of autoencoders to feature extract to attempt to discover relationships between multi-omics and medical data as seen in the paper "Variational Autoencoders for Cancer Data Integration: Design Principles and Computational Practice" [(13)](#References).

 ---

 ## Applications in OMICS and Precision Medicine

 As previously explained, Deep Learning algorithms are good for the task of analyzing omics datasets.
-The workflow of Deep Learning applications in Omics data is depicted in Figure 5.
-The basic workflow is that deep learning algorithms/methods such as CNNs and RNNs are applied to biological data, such as sequencing data, alignment data, expression matrices, etc. From the output results of the deep learning methods, we get multiple applications, such as alternative splicing analysis, classification, enhancer prediction, varient calling, etc. Many of these applications also improve and give rise to precision medicine from analyzing medical imaging to get a specific diagnosis for a person [(5)](#References).
+The workflow of Deep Learning applications in Omics data is depicted in Figure 8.
+The basic workflow is that deep learning algorithms/methods such as CNNs and RNNs are applied to biological data, such as sequencing data, alignment data, expression matrices, etc. From the output results of the deep learning methods, we get multiple applications, such as alternative splicing analysis, classification, enhancer prediction, variant calling, etc. Many of these applications also improve and give rise to precision medicine from analyzing medical imaging to get a specific diagnosis for a person [(5)](#References).

 Some other examples of what deep learning applications can be used for are explained below:

 ### Genomics and Sequence analysis

 There are many examples where deep learning methods have been applied to genomics data.
 One example is using CNNs which detects single-nucleotide polymorphisms (SNP) and indels.
-Another example is the use of DFFs and SAEs which predict the effect of genetic variants on gene expression.
+Another example is the use of DFFs and Autoencoders (AEs) which predict the effect of genetic variants on gene expression.
 Finally, CNNs and LSTMs have been used to predict promoter sequences in genes, and CNNs have been used to identify splice junctions [(5)](#References).

 An example of the workflow of deep learning methods in genomics is shown below.